map of all bike tracks in Italy

 |

-In the north, the forenoon is mostly cloudy, refreshed with some occasional rain in the midday.
-Scattered showers are expected to give way to some clouds in the evening.
-In the south, the forenoon is mostly cloudy, refreshed with some occasional rain in the midday.
+A mix of sun and cloud is in store in the forenoon for the north today.
+The forenoon is mostly cloudy, refreshed with some occasional rain in the night.
+In the south, forecasters are predicting sunshine in the morning with a chance of rain in the noon.
 Throughout the day, there might be a chance of showers.
-Today's weather in the east is marked by some rain every now and then, reaching temperatures of about 23 °C. In the west, forecasters are predicting sunshine in the morning with a chance of rain in the noon.
+Sunny skies team up with temperatures of 32 °C today in the east.
+In the west, forecasters are predicting sunshine in the morning with a chance of rain in the noon.
 Throughout the day, there might be a chance of showers.
-The snow line runs at approximately 3000 above sea level.
-Temperatures are not far from normal, but the breeze from the north keeps it from feeling as warm as it could if there were no wind.
+Temperatures are not far from normal, but the breeze from the northeast keeps it from feeling as warm as it could if there were no wind.

 Cycling in between apple blossoms and vineyards